Peter Doig: Early life

 Peter Doig was born in Edinburgh, Scotland, in 1959.
 In 1962, he moved with his family to Trinidad, where his father worked with a shipping and trading company, and then in 1966 to Canada.
-After boarding school in Scotland and working on a gas rig in western Canada, he moved to London to study at the Wimbledon School of Art in 1979–1980, where he was taught by Neil Stokoe, followed by Saint Martin's School of Art from 1980 to 1983 and Chelsea School of Art from 1989–1990, where he received an MA.
+After boarding school in Scotland and working on a gas rig in western Canada, he moved to London to study at the Wimbledon School of Art in 1979–1980, where he was taught by Neil Stokoe, followed by Saint Martin's School of Art from 1980 to 1983 and Chelsea School of Art from 1989 to 1990, where he received an MA.
 In 1989, the artist held a part-time job as a dresser at the English National Opera.

 Doig was invited to return to Trinidad in 2000, to take up an artist's residency with his friend and fellow painter, Chris Ofili.
 In 2002, Doig moved back to the island, where he set up a studio at the Caribbean Contemporary Arts Centre near Port of Spain.
 He also became a professor at the Fine Arts Academy in Düsseldorf, Germany, where he was a faculty member until 2017.